yiliang0303/Modeling-and-Analysis-of-Online-Bus-Ticketing-Database-System/README.md

 # Modeling and Analysis of Online Bus Ticketing Database System

 A case study of database management of Bus Ticketing System.
-SQL code is carried out to extract the data to generate a useful report.
+SQL code is carried out to extract the data and generate a useful report.

 Reports Generated:
 1. Top 5 Bus Operated in Jan 2018